 What is the best day pack?

 These days a lot of backpacks come with a 10-20 litre detachable day bag.
 Pretty good idea for when you need a small bag for treks or excursions.
 I’ve found it useful to have my own day pack in addition to the one that comes with my backpack.
 If you’re looking for the best day pack check out our Top Day Packs list for recommendations.
 I personally use a Berghaus Freeflow as it has a fixed curve back that allows air flow.
 Great for hot climates!

-Do I need a backpack with wheels?
+Do I need a rucksack or backpack with wheels?
 Are wheeled backpacks necessary?

 What is the best backpack design?